Mitragynine: Pharmacodynamics

-Mitragynine acts on a variety of receptors in the central nervous system (CNS), most notably the mu, delta, and kappa opioid receptors.
-The nature of mitragynine's interaction with opioid receptors has yet to be fully classified, with some reports suggesting partial agonist activity at the mu-opioid receptor and others suggesting full agonist activity.
-Additionally, mitragynine is known to interact with delta and kappa opioid receptors as well, but these interactions remain ambiguous, with some reports indicating mitragynine as a delta and kappa opioid receptor competitive antagonist and others as a full agonist of these receptors.
-In either case, mitragynine is reported to have lower affinity to delta and kappa opioid receptors compared to mu opioid receptors.
+Mitragynine acts on a variety of receptors in the central nervous system (CNS), most notably the μ-, δ-, and κ-opioid receptors.
+The nature of mitragynine's interaction with opioid receptors has yet to be fully classified, with some reports suggesting partial agonist activity at the μ-opioid receptor and others suggesting full agonist activity.
+Additionally, mitragynine is known to interact with δ- and κ-opioid receptors as well, but these interactions remain ambiguous, with some reports indicating mitragynine as a delta and κ-opioid receptor competitive antagonist and others as a full agonist of these receptors.
+In either case, mitragynine is reported to have lower affinity to delta and κ-opioid receptors compared to μ-opioid receptors.
 Mitragynine is also known to interact with dopamine D_{2}, adenosine, serotonin, and alpha-2 adrenergic receptors, though the significance of these interactions is not fully understood.
-Additionally, several reports of mitragynine pharmacology indicate potential biased agonism activity favoring G protein signaling pathways independent of beta arrestin recruitment, which was originally thought to be a primary component in reducing opioid-induced respiratory depression.
-However, recent evidence suggests that low intrinsic efficacy at the mu-opioid receptor is responsible for the improved side effect profile of mitragynine, as opposed to G protein bias.
+Additionally, several reports of mitragynine pharmacology indicate potential biased agonism activity favoring G protein signaling pathways independent of β-arrestin recruitment, which was originally thought to be a primary component in reducing opioid-induced respiratory depression.
+However, recent evidence suggests that low intrinsic efficacy at the μ-opioid receptor is responsible for the improved side effect profile of mitragynine, as opposed to G protein bias.